 Continue to make layers until the pan is filled.

-Add a lot of cheese on top of the layers.
+Add a thick layer of cheese on top.

 Cover the pan with a piece of heavy-duty aluminum foil.